Eoin Butler: writer, journalist and Mayoman of the Year

 Published: Mongrel Magazine, August 2004

-“The show will be going out live so we’ll have to ask you not to swear…” Mik Pyro and Benjamin Loose exchange bemused glances.
+“The show will be going out live so we’ll have to ask you not to swear…” Mick Pyro and Benjamin Loose exchange bemused glances.
 The Republic of Loose vocalist and bass-player (respectively) have ducked out from a soundcheck in Brixton to appear on BBC Radio 6.
-But with Mik unused to curbing his tongue, and with most of their songs riddled with profanities, it’s going to be a tricky half hour.
+But with Mick unused to curbing his tongue, and with most of their songs riddled with profanities, it’s going to be a tricky half hour.

 Already I’ve noticed his partiality for the word ‘bullshit’.
 He delivers it as though tasting a fine wine, rolling the first syllable around his sandpaper gullet before spitting out the second: booull-shi’.
 Just imagine you’re talking to your mother, I suggest.
 The singer looks confused.
 “This is how I talk to me fuckin’ mother!”
 Read the rest of this entry »